BaptisteRoseau/BestPractices/topics/code.md

 ## Writing

-### CODW001 - Top Down Organization
+### CODW001 - Top-Down Organization

 When using a language that allows it, write the public methods and public functions at the top of the class or the module.

-This allows the reader to look at the available public code faster and hide the implementations details bellow, available to read only if necessary.
+This allows the reader to look at the available public code faster and hide the implementation details below, available to read only if necessary.

 ### CODW002 - Keep Dependencies Close